 Visitor Center Volunteer

-Volunteer ambassadors welcome individuals to the Central Library and provide directional information about classes, events, exhibits and meetings in the library.
-They also offer tourist information, directions to downtown locations and referrals to the Seattle Visitor Center & Concierge Services.
-Desired volunteer qualifications include public service and communication skills, familiarity with the library and Seattle, flexibility and compassion for people from all walks of life.
+Volunteer ambassadors welcome people to the Central Library and provide information about classes, events, exhibits and meetings.
+They also offer tourist information and directions to downtown locations.
+Successful volunteers have public service and communication skills, familiarity with the library and Seattle, and compassion for people from all walks of life.
 A six-month commitment is requested.

 Young Adult Service Learner

-The Library offers service learning volunteer opportunities for young adults (ages 18 - 26) at the Central Library and the Capitol Hill and University branches.
-Service learning enables volunteers to develop skills to succeed socially, academically and professionally.
+Teen Services librarians offer service learning volunteer opportunities for young adults (ages 18 - 26) at the Central Library and the Capitol Hill and University branches.
 Young adults who are unemployed, experiencing homelessness or at risk of becoming homeless, not enrolled in school and/or experiencing other barriers to opportunities are eligible to participate.
 Contact the Teen Services librarian at your local library for more information.